 At present, all the clauses are based on the laws of England and Wales.
 We encourage the conversion of these precedent clauses for use in other jurisdictions.

-Adverse Climate Outcome (ACO): where non-performance of an affected obligation, or the enforcement of this clause [FORCE MAJEURE] in relation to that non-performance, directly leads to:
+Adverse Climate Outcome (ACO) means where non-performance of an affected obligation, or the enforcement of this clause [FORCE MAJEURE] in relation to that non-performance, directly leads to:

 a) reduced air quality;